Research Scientist Visa Sponsorship Jobs in Illinois

 Which companies sponsor visas for research scientists in Illinois?

 AbbVie, Abbott Laboratories, Fermilab, Argonne National Laboratory, the University of Chicago, and Northwestern University are among the most active sponsors of research scientist roles in Illinois.
-Large pharmaceutical and biotech employers on the North Shore, including Baxter International and Horizon Therapeutics, also have documented histories of sponsoring H-1B and other work visas for research positions.
+Large pharmaceutical and biotech employers on the North Shore, including Baxter International and Horizon Therapeutics, also have documented histories of sponsoring H-1B visa and other work visas for research positions.

 Which visa types are most common for research scientist roles in Illinois?